realworldocaml/mdx/README.md

 #### OCaml Code

-`ocaml-mdx` interprets OCaml fragments.
+MDX interprets OCaml fragments.
 It understands _normal_ code fragments and _toplevel_ code fragments (starting with a `#` sign and optionally ending with `;;`).
 Arbitrary whitespace padding is supported, at long as it stays consistent within a code block.